Man critically injured after reported shooting in Manukau, South Auckland

 More than 100 people crowded outside the bar shortly after, most of them quite young and many "drunk and rowdy, a lot of aggression", one person said.

-Police will conduct a scene examination today and a scene guard remains in place.
+Police would conduct a scene examination today and a guard remained at the scene.

 Anyone with information is asked to contact the Counties Manukau Crime Squad on (09) 295 0200 or Crimestoppers anonymously on 0800 555 111.